 If there is a mortgage on your home, the repairs check will typically be made out to both you and your mortgage company.
 During the insurance claims mortgage check endorsement, all named parties will be required to endorse the claims check.
 In your mortgage company agreement, you agreed to keep hazard insurance in place on your home, lenders also require that their name be added to the insurance policy as an additional insured.

 This is the often-misunderstood part about your insurance claims check, the lender gets the same rights to the check as the homeowner.
 This is usually when the homeowner either gets mad or frustrated with the claims process.
 When there is a mortgage company or bank involved, it means that your mortgage company or bank will need to endorse the insurance claims check before you can pay your roofing contractor.
 The mortgage check procedures from the mortgage company can be quite lengthy, click on mortgage check process for a full description of the actual process.
 The link will take you to a generic but full explanation which should explain most mortgage companies’ processes.

 While signing the contract with your roofing contractor.
 You will be asked about payment for the project.
 Is there a mortgage on the house that needs to be addressed?
 Your roofing contractor will need to know if you have already gotten the claims check endorsed or if you need help with the process.
 The roofing client mortgage check process can be tricky, get professional help with this process.

 If you need help getting the insurance claims check endorsed, the following are current procedures that hold true for most mortgage companies:

-The process from filing an insurance claim on your roof, through the mortgage check procedures and be a long and stressful one.
+The process of filing an insurance claim on your roof, through the mortgage check procedures and be a long and stressful one.
 Lean on Roof Crafters for professional help.
-At Roof Crafters we have done thousands of insurance claims on roofs as well as other parts of homes.
+At Roof Crafters, we have done thousands of insurance claims on roofs as well as other parts of homes.